 - A greater choice of service providers for Internet and other advanced services.
 But if the agency leases fiber they can aggregate their traffic and then connect to a greater choice of service providers at the central hub.
 It also makes their network business more attractive for outsourcing.

 - Development and deployment of new applications and services that would not be possible with a limited bandwidth service.
 Many agencies with Dark Fiber, for example, are installing VoIP telephones for greater saving.
 With a Dark Fiber network, there is no additional cost to provide such service, except for the purchase of the telephone itself.
 Other applications include video conferencing and distance education

 - Centralization of servers from remote offices scattered around a city

 - Ability to capitalize telecom expenses rather than treating them as an ongoing service cost

 - Ability to deploy redundant paths to multiple carriers.
 In the past, this has been done by purchasing 2 separate SONET services from different carriers at considerable cost

 - Outsourcing LAN, storage and network servers

 - Relocation of speed sensitive network servers to a server farm.
 Normally, speed sensitive servers such as LAN based video and audio servers have to be located on the LAN next to the user.
 However, as there are no speed limitations with Dark Fiber these servers can be easily located at a central server

 Since dark Fiber is customer operated, the customer is responsible for ensuring these facilities are functioning at peak performance.
 The planning, design and engineering section will ensure (through a service level agreement) that all Dark Fibers are within customer specification and requirements upon initial assignment.
-Customers are encouraged to notify the PD&E immediately through the OSF Service Desk if these facilities fall below expected levels.
+Customers are encouraged to notify the PD&E immediately through the OMES Service Desk if these facilities fall below expected levels.

 How Do We Charge?